 Combined Degree Program (BA | MA)

-Applications close on January 15, 2021.
+Applications will open in September 2021 and close January 15, 2022 for current juniors who would like to apply for their senior year.
 If you have questions or would like to be notified when the application reopens, please email firstname.lastname@example.org.

 Benefits of graduating with a Combined Degree